This post may contain affiliate links. Please see our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-If you ever study bees, you would be amazed; I know I was!
-Not only do bees give us the sweet treat of honey, but they also give us beeswax.
+If youโ€™ve ever taken the time to learn about bees, youโ€™d be amazed; I know I was!
+Not only do they give us the sweet treat of honey, but they also produce beeswax, which has so many practical uses.

 Three beeswax bars on wooden cutting board.